tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-9-programmer-explains-how-to-get-out-of-writing-documentation.md

 Also, writing good documentation takes time and effort.
 This often requires more patience than engineers are willing to dedicate.
 Programmers and engineers would usually rather be coding and building things instead of explaining them to others.
 With documentation, it can take a lot of effort and multiple tries before you get the organization and flow of logic just right.

 Finally, experts are hampered by the curse of knowledge.
-They know too much and can't identify the assumptions, needed knowledge, and other building blocks of basic that users need.
+They know too much and can't identify the assumptions, needed knowledge, and other building blocks that basic that users need.

 There really is a strong need for technical writers to step in and provide a fresh outsider's perspective.
 This outsider's perspective is perhaps what, paradoxically, makes explaining complex information somewhat easier.